Single transferable vote: Compared to other systems

 STV election results are roughly proportional (as much as the number of seats allows) and take into account more than the first preferences of voters.
 However, it could happen that the independent candidate is eliminated in an early round and so is unable to receive transfers from party voters.
 If that happens, the supporters of the independent candidate might aid one or another of the main parties.
 The five seats would be divided among the two main parties, in a more or less fair fashion.

 However, under STV (as seen in the example above), the final result may be modulated by cross-party transfers, say from a party A or B candidate to a candidate of the other party or to the independent candidate.
 When secondary preferences are applied, some voters who gave their first preference to a candidate from a certain party, if that person cannot be elected, might prefer an independent (or even a rival party candidate) before other candidates of their first choice's party.
 This means that even if it seems that the outcome over-represents or under-represents some faction (based on first preferences), the outcome actually closely adheres to a combination of the first preferences of many voters and secondary preferences of most of the other voters.
-Under STV, about 80 percent of voters see their vote used to elect someone they prefer (and even more than that portion see someone they prefer elected, even if their vote itself was not used to elect anyone), while under FPTP, often less than half of the votes are used to elect anyone and only the largest group in each district is represented.